List of Sunrisers Hyderabad cricketers

 The Sunrisers Hyderabad (often abbreviated as SRH) are a franchise cricket team based in Hyderabad, Telangana, that compete in the Indian Premier League (IPL).
 The team is owned by Kalanithi Maran of the Sun TV Network who won the bid for the franchise at ₹850.5 million per year on a five-year deal in 2012 following the termination of the previous Hyderabad-based franchise, Deccan Chargers, from the IPL.
-Having made its first IPL playoffs appearance in its debut season in 2013, the team has qualified for the playoffs every year since the 2016 season.
-They have reached the finals twice, most recently during the 2018 season, and won their only title in the 2016 season after defeating the Royal Challengers Bangalore by 8 runs in the Final.
+Having made its first IPL playoffs appearance in its debut season in 2013, the team had qualified for the playoffs consecutively from the 2016 season until the 2020 season.
+The team also qualified for the playoffs in the 2024 season.
+They have reached the finals thrice, most recently in the 2024 season, and won their only title in the 2016 season after defeating the Royal Challengers Bangalore by 8 runs in the Final.

 As of June 2022, the team was captained by Kane Williamson and coached by Tom Moody with Simon Helmot as assistant coach, Muttiah Muralitharan and Dale Steyn as bowling coaches, Brian Lara as batting coach and Hemang Badani as fielding coach.
 The team has played its home matches in the 55,000-capacity Rajiv Gandhi International Cricket Stadium in Hyderabad since its inception.
 The coronavirus pandemic impacted the brand value of the Sunrisers Hyderabad which was estimated to be USD57.4million in 2020 as the overall brand of IPL was decreased to USD4.4billion, according to Brand Finance.